Climate reporting and green hiring

 Who is required to report?

+Overseas incorporated companies with qualifying NZ operations are also included.
 Roughly 200 entities are captured under the regime, including:

-- Registered banks, credit unions, and building societies with assets over $1 billion
+Registered banks, credit unions and building societies

-- Investment managers with assets under management over $1 billion
+with assets under management over $1 billion

-- Licensed insurers with total assets over $1 billion or annual premium income over $250 million
+with total assets over $1 billion or annual premium income over $250 million

-- Listed companies with equity or debt securities exceeding $60 million in market or face value
+with equity or debt securities exceeding $60 million in market or face value

-- Crown Financial Institutions with assets under management over $1 billion
+with assets under management over $1 billion

-Oversight and Assurance
+Oversight and assurance

 The

-Financial Markets Authority (FMA) is responsible for monitoring and enforcing compliance.
+is responsible for monitoring and enforcing compliance.

 Disclosures will be